Harley Street Counselling & Training • How can we help?

 An Adult Child is an adult who grew up in a dysfunctional environment where the parent was an alcoholic or an addict.

 Have you ever felt worried over an exam, a presentation, or entering a room full of people?
+Is your day becoming more and more consumed by overthinking and worry?

-Overwhelming and sudden feelings of terror which could induce a panic attack.
+Panic disorder is often experienced as overwhelmingly sudden feelings of terror which could induce a panic attack.

-Obsessive Compulsive Disorder is an anxiety-based mental health issue.
+Obsessive Compulsive Disorder (OCD) is an anxiety-based mental health issue.
 It has proven that working with the behavioural aspects of OCD is the most effective way of working.

 Symptoms commonly reported by clients in Counselling and Psychotherapy.